takuya-takeuchi/Demo/Flutter/Vanilla/26_BakeCameraExif/README.md

-# Bake Camera Exif
+# Detect device pose adn correct photo image

 ## Abstracts

-* How to bake exif orientation property from camera image
+* How to detect device pose and correct camera image
+  * For rear camera, all photos are adjusted to match the appearance at the time they were taken.

 ## Dependencies